Biblical Parallels Index – Bereshit 6-9

 Using the concordance helps one find points of contact between Avraham and Noach:

-• The concordance demonstrates that only a few individuals in Tanakh are described by the narrator as being "תמים", highlighting the comparison between Avraham and Noach.4
+• The concordance demonstrates that only a few individuals in Tanakh are described as being "תמים", highlighting the comparison between Avraham and Noach.4

 • By clicking on the word ברית in the Mikraot Gedolot on Bereshit 6:18, we see in the concordance that Noach is the first person with whom Hashem establishes a covenant (and that this word appears eight times in his story).
 The next person with whom Hashem establishes a covenant is Avraham.